mike-duran-mitchell/gsc-api-search-analytics/README.md

-# Google Search Console API Wrapper
+# Google Search Console API Keyword Downloader

 A Google Search Console API NodeJS script that downloads keywords from all search console properties

 ## Quick Overview

 Google Search Console API is lacking documentation or examples for NodeJS.
-This is a basic NodeJS implementation that wraps the Google Search Console API and illustrates how to access it in JS.
-The script downloads a list of all sites within a single account, and then saves keywords from the last 90 days as CSV files using JWT Authentication from the [Google Drive API Quickstart documents](https://developers.google.com/drive/v3/web/quickstart/nodejs).
+This is a basic NodeJS implementation that illustrates how to access the Google Search Console API from NodeJS using JWT Authentication as described in the [Google Drive API Quickstart documents](https://developers.google.com/drive/v3/web/quickstart/nodejs).
+The script downloads a list of all sites within a single account, and then saves keywords from the last 90 days as CSV files.

 ## Step 1: Turn on the GSC API
 1. Use [this wizard](https://console.developers.google.com/start/api?id=webmasters) to create or select a project in the Google Developers Console and automatically turn on the API.
 Click Continue, then Go to credentials.